dppmackay9/CS4HS/README.md

 - It's slightly quicker than selection sort due to its early exit.
 - Stable sorting algorithm

-####Merge Sort Description
-- Stable sorting algorithm
-- Halves the data and then merges the two halves together to sort them
-- Constant complexity in all cases (halves and merges, no matter how large or small the data is)

 ## PERFORMANCE
 The performance of the search algorithms will be represented by the Landau's symbol, otherwise known as the "Big O Notation".
 The Big O Notation is used to symbolse the complexity and performance of the algorithm in computer science and in mathematics, it is used to describe the asymptotic behaviour of functions.
 The big O notation tells you how fast the function grows or declines.